tuangatech/MLOps-Projects/MLFlow/README.md

 3. **FastAPI** is a better choice than Flask for serving ML models as it has built-in async support, which can handle multiple inference requests concurrently without blocking.
 That’s a big win if you're deploying in a production environment with real-time traffic.
 It also offers automatic input validation with Pydantic and auto-generates interactive API docs (Swagger).

 4. I use **AWS ECS with Fargate** to deploy the FastAPI app.
-This setup lets me run containers in a serverless way — meaning we don’t have to manually provision or manage EC2 instances.
+This setup lets me run containers in a serverless way — meaning we don’t have to manually provision or manage EC2 instances (VMs).
 Fargate only charges for the compute we actually use, which keeps costs down, and it supports features like auto-scaling (even though we’re not using that part yet).
 Our containers run inside a VPC and can assume IAM roles, so security and networking are well-contained.

 5. I use **Terraform** to setup AWS infrastructure which treats infrastructure as code.
 We can describe everything — VPCs, load balancers, ECS tasks, etc. — in configuration files, which can be committed to version control and reused across environments.
 It also makes deployments reproducible and easier to automate through CI/CD pipelines.